-13. Landscape design
+14. Landscape design

-- 13.1 Careful attention must be given at any early stage to the design of a comprehensive landscape scheme.
+- 14.1 Careful attention must be given at any early stage to the design of a comprehensive landscape scheme.
 The scheme should be designed to help the development fit into its surroundings and soften its visual impact.
-The planting of trees, hedges and shrubs in prominent locations will improve the appearance and saleability of a site and may in time prove ecologically valuable. - 13.2 A landscaping scheme should be submitted with your planning application.
+The planting of trees, hedges and shrubs in prominent locations will improve the appearance and saleability of a site and may in time prove ecologically valuable. - 14.2 A landscaping scheme should be submitted with your planning application.
 The benefits of employing a qualified Landscape Architect cannot be overstated.
-Generally the Council will not require a landscaping scheme for a single dwelling. - 13.3 Trees: The development should achieve an overall tree planting based on an average of one tree per plot.
-While smaller 'garden' trees such as Rowan and Cherry can be attractive, larger trees should also be provided (e.g. Oak, Beech and Chestnut).
-Planting will usually be most advantageous on prominent site frontages, to the front of individual houses and on the edge of open space and open countryside.
+Generally the Council will not require a landscaping scheme for a single dwelling.